hihumikan/lol_custom_skill_matching_web/ml/README.md

 5. Predict skills for the current participants and call `balance_teams` to obtain two teams with minimal skill difference.

+## Label options
+The regression model requires a numeric target representing true skill.
+Possible choices include:

+- Converting the player's current rank (tier, division, LP) into an approximate MMR value.
+- Computing a win-contribution score from past match outcomes.

+Rank alone is noisy, so incorporating historical performance tends to yield more reliable labels.

 ## Training pipeline overview
 1. **Data collection** – batch Riot API calls to accumulate large amounts of player data.